Hannah Ocuish: Sentencing

 Although Ocuish's youth was considered, it could not be a mitigating factor, so the judge decided: "The sparing of you on account of your age would, as the law says, be of dangerous consequence to the public, by holding up an idea, that children might commit such atrocious crimes with impunity."
 He sentenced Ocuish to death by hanging.
 Under the state of law at that time, age and disability were not mitigating factors: a reporter wrote, "the age of a criminal was considered inconsequential; swift and relentless punishment was viewed as the only practicable method of keeping the lawless element in check."
 Additionally, under the Murder Act 1752, a conviction of murder required a mandatory death sentence by hanging within 48 hours.

-The Supreme Court deemed capital punishment for juveniles in the United States unconstitutional in 2005 as cruel and unusual punishment.
-However, this affects only later cases and does not apply retroactively to past executions.

 Execution

-As she awaited execution, Hannah's anxiety grew worse, and she spent most of the day of her hanging in tears.
+On December 20, 1786, as she awaited her execution, Hannah's anxiety grew worse, and she spent most of the day of her hanging in tears.
 At her execution, she thanked the sheriff for his kindness as she stepped forward to be hanged.
 Spectators to the execution said that Ocuish "appeared greatly afraid, and seemed to want somebody to help her."

 Reexamination

 In March 2020, leaders of the New London chapter of the NAACP assembled a group including historians, tribal members, attorneys, and the Connecticut chapter of the Innocence Project to re-examine Ocuish's case to attempt to determine Ocuish's guilt and whether or not she received a fair trial.
 While the NAACP-assembled group has cautioned that they may not be able to reach a conclusion, if evidence favors Ocuish's innocence or her receiving an unfair trial, it will be decided whether or not to recommend an exoneration to the Connecticut General Assembly.
 It has been suggested by the group and by others that her race, age, disability, and gender may have played a role in her conviction and sentence.
-The group will also attempt to contact remaining descendants of Ocuish and Eunice Bolles.
+The group will also attempt to contact remaining relatives of Ocuish and Eunice Bolles.